 - If your male partner has or is at risk of Zika infection (e.g. living/ working/ studying in an affected area), he should practise safe sex (e.g. consistent and correct use of condoms during sex) or consider abstinence for the duration of the pregnancy.

-- For more information, you can refer to MOH’s guidelines for pregnant women.
+- For more information, you can refer to MOH’s guidelines.

 For the general population: